 Bucovina is famous for keeping the traditional customs alive in Romania.
 The nature and landscapes are breathtaking, and it is often referred to as a little piece of heaven in Romania.
 Check out these unique places to stay in Romania located in the Bucovina region.

 17 Parcului street, 727590 Vama, România

-Hygge Hut is a 160-year old hut which was moved piece by piece to Vama village, in Bucovina.
+Hygge Hut is a 160-year-old hut which was moved piece by piece to Vama village in Bucovina.
 The place is fully renovated, but it still has the original doors, windows and old wood.

-Its charm guarantees to put a smile on your face, each morning you wake up here.
+Its charm guarantees to put a smile on your face each morning you wake up here.
 Make sure to book this unique place to stay in Romania in advance, as it can be booked for months.

 Check out Hygge Hut’s availability here.

 As you probably already figured out by now, Romania’s tourism is mostly about remote places for relaxation and traditional cottages.
 Oh, and traditional food.
-I think you will enjoy you trip to Romania pretty much if you choose one of these spots (or perhaps more than one) to spend a few days and disconnect from the hectic urban life.
+I think you will enjoy your trip to Romania pretty much if you choose one of these spots (or perhaps more than one) to spend a few days and disconnect from the hectic urban life.